pyranges/pyranges/docs/developer_guide.rst

 7. Log your changes
 ----------------------

-Bump the version with all the changes in pyproject.toml.
-After bumping the version in pyproject.toml, it's essential to document your changes in the CHANGE_LOG.txt file.
+First, bump the version number in the file pyproject.toml.
+Then, it's essential to document your changes in the CHANGE_LOG.txt file.
 This log should provide a clear and concise summary of the modifications, additions, and fixes made in each version of your project.
 Include relevant details such as feature enhancements, bug fixes, and any other notable alterations to help maintain a transparent and informative record of your project's evolution.